fizzed/stork/README.md

 ### Overview

-Utility for generating native launchers for Java-based applications across Windows, Linux, and Mac OSX.
-Unlike other "service wrappers", this utility can create simple console application
+Utility for generating native launchers for Java-based applications across Windows, Linux, Mac OSX, and many other UNIX-like systems w/ bourne shell support.
+Unlike other "service wrappers" or launcher frameworks, this utility can create launchers for either console or daemon apps.
+Just create a config file describing your launcher and then run the tool to "compile" it into various launchers.

 While other Java service wrappers attempt to handle re-spawning via a secondary controller process, what about relatively simple console apps / daemons or